semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

 cd ../uie-conversion-scripts && bash create_all_uie_datasets.bash
 ```

-The bash scripts simply call Python scripts with a predefined set of parameters, which were also used in the thesis.
+The bash scripts simply call Python scripts with a predefined set of parameters.
+These parameters were used in the thesis.
-For more control, each of the Python scripts can be called.
+For more control, each of the Python scripts can be called with a different set of parameters seperately.
 Note that the JSONLINES datasets always need to be generated before BIO and UIE-format.